2025 Edinburgh Fringe Festival - Piano Masterworks Recital

 Sergei Rachmaninoff (1873-1943) was a Russian virtuoso pianist, composer and conductor.
 He was deeply influenced by the music of Tchaikovsky, Mussorgsky, Rimsky-Korsakov, Anton Rubinstein, Chopin, Liszt, Grieg as well as Russian Orthodox, gypsy and folk music.
 Rachmaninoff was also involved with the Moscow Art Theatre, linking him to Chekhov and Chaliapin, and he was a contemporary of fellow pianist-composers, Alexander Scriabin and Nikolai Medtner.

-Rachmaninoff commented that the A-minor Etude-Tableau from the Op.
-39 set was inspired by the tale of Little Red Riding Hood and the Big Bad Wolf.
+Rachmaninoff commented that the A-minor Etude-Tableau from Op.
+39 was inspired by the tale of Little Red Riding Hood and the Big Bad Wolf.
 Full of dynamic musical movement, the music differentiates the wolf’s relentless chase and violent snaps in the piano’s lower register with Little Red Riding Hood’s innocent distress in the upper register.

 OLIVIER MESSIAEN: Vingt Regards sur l'Enfant-Jésus (1944)